Atomwaffenverbotsvertrag UNO 2017

 3. The obligations under paragraphs 1 and 2 above shall be without prejudice to

-the duties and obligations of any other States under international law or bilateral
+the duties and obligations of any other States under international law or

 agreements.